VaishnaviDontha/VaishnaviDontha/README.md

 - 🌱 I’m currently learning Cypress UI + API Automation using JS.
 - 👯 I’m looking forward to collaborate with other test engineers.
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to doodle.
+- ⚡ Fun fact: I love to doodle

 ### Connect with me: